sbdchd/blog/_posts/2018-09-18-are-parser-generators-common.md

 ---
 layout: post
 title: "Are Parser Generators Common?
 No."
+description: Handwritten vs generated language parsers
 ---

 So there are parser generators like Yacc, Bison, and friends, and